vylsaz/cbqn-win-docker-build/README.md

 Build CBQN for Windows with Docker

 ## Usage
-cd to the folder with this README.
+cd to the folder where you can find this README and Dockerfiles.
 Build with:
 ```sh
 docker build --pull --rm -f "Dockerfile to use" -t wbqn .
 ```